 6 PM – Go electric in Akihabara

 Tokyo’s electronic district is the holy grail for fans of Japanese anime and manga and is also home to most of Tokyo’s maid cafes.
 Visiting a maid cafe is a bit of a weird experience, but definitely one of those things that you should try once.
 When I visited the At Home Maid Cafe, I was relieved to find out that the customers were not just creepy men, but also popular with other tourists, groups of friends and couples too.

 If you’re into giant robots Akihabara is also home to the Gundam cafe.
 Interested in things that are fast?
 How about a street go karting experience.
 You can also visit one of the many gaming arcades.
 Try Super Potato for retro games, or Tokyo Leisure Land for music ones.

 Day Four – Tsukiji Market and Tokyo Skytree

 9 AM Tour the Tsukiji Fish market

 If you want to see the famous tuna auction at the Tsukiji fish market, you’ll have to queue up in the cold and dark from the middle of the night to guarantee tickets.
-It’s a pretty miserable experience, so unless you’re a real fishmonger or tuna enthusiast, I think it’s better to go for a mooch around later on and have a sushi breakfast instead.
+It’s a pretty miserable experience, so unless you’re a real fishmonger or tuna enthusiast, I think it’s better to go for a mooch around later on or try this tour and sushi workshop instead.